pingcap/tidb-tools/.github/ISSUE_TEMPLATE/dm-support.md

     - [ ] task config, like `task.yaml` if possible.
     - [ ] `inventory.ini` if deployed by dm-ansible.

-5. Screenshot of Grafana dashboard or metrics' graph in Prometheus for DM if possible
+5. Screenshot / exported-PDF of Grafana dashboard or metrics' graph in Prometheus for DM if possible